 One solution can be to use a bring-forward arrangement.
 To help you understand how this works, SuperGuide has put together an easy explainer covering the key rules.

-Although it sounds complicated, bring-forward contributions are just what they sound like – you bring forward your non-concessional contributions caps from future years and use them in a shorter time period.
+Although it sounds complicated, bring-forward contributions are just what they sound like – you bring forward your non-concessional contributions caps (or limits) from future years and use them in a shorter time period.

-The bring-forward rules allow you to decide to advance your contributions caps from a three-year period and use them over a shorter period – either all at once or as several large contributions.
+The bring-forward rules allow you to advance your contributions caps from a three-year period and use them over a shorter period – either all at once or as several larger contributions.

 Once you trigger a bring-forward arrangement in a particular year, any change to the non-concessional contributions cap during the following three-year period will not apply to you, so you are unable to take advantage of any increase (or decrease) in the contributions cap.

-Bring-forward arrangements on the other hand, are for non-concessional (after-tax) contributions.
-For more information, see SuperGuide article Carry-forward contributions: How your unused contribution limits can help you catch up.
+Bring-forward arrangements, on the other hand, are for non-concessional contributions.
+For more information, see SuperGuide article Carry-forward contributions: How to use your unused contribution caps to boost your super.

-If you want to use the bring-forward rules, you need to check the following points before you make your contribution:
+If you want to use the bring-forward rules, you need to check you meet all of the eligibility criteria before you make your contribution:

 1. $1.6 million total superannuation balance

-To make any non-concessional contributions at all, your total superannuation balance must be less than $1.6 million on 30 June of the previous financial year to the one in which you want to make the contribution.
+To make any non-concessional contribution, your total superannuation balance (TSB) must be less than $1.6 million on 30 June of the financial year before the one in which you want to make your contribution.

-If your balance is close to $1.6 million, you will only be able to make a contribution and bring-forward the contribution caps from future years that take your total superannuation balance to $1.6 million.
+If your balance is close to $1.6 million, you will only be able to make a contribution and bring forward the contribution caps from future years that take your TSB to $1.6 million.